AlexOrlek/bacterialBercow/README.md

 plasmids.tsv		     	    | information on plasmid sequences including replicon typing nonplasmids.tsv			    | information on non-plasmid sequences including replicon typing and rMLST typing

-The below table shows outputs from running the pipeline with the `--sequences` flag provided.
+The below table shows outputs from running the pipeline with the `--inhousesequences` flag provided.

 File/Directory            	    | Description
 ----------------------------------- | ---------------------------------------------------------------------------------------------